godisabullshit/Essay-Tools/README.md

-# Photon

-UI toolkit for building desktop apps with Electron.
+# EssayTools by Isaak Eriksson

+Using the natural language features provided by Google's API, I've began a christmas project consisting of tools that would critically analyze texts in order to write essays faster.

 ## Getting started

-* Clone the repo with `git clone https://github.com/connors/photon.git`
+* Clone the repo with `git clone https://github.com/MyIsaak/EssayTools.git`
-* [Read the docs](http://photonkit.com) to learn about the components and how to get your new application started
+* [Read the Electron docs](https://electronjs.org/docs) to learn since it's the framework used to host this tool

-Take note that our master branch is our active, unstable development branch and that if you're looking to download a stable copy of the repo, check the [tagged downloads](https://github.com/connors/photon/tags).
+* [Read the Google Natural Language API docs](https://cloud.google.com/natural-language/docs/basics) to learn since it's the main NLP API being used

+Take note that this project began as a christmas project solely for the purpose of helping students (and myself) analyze essays using common natural language techniques.

 ### What's included